 A scenario workspace can be seen as a working environment for a given study where all input fields are editable.
 It consists of the following three tabs:

-Systems: This allows you to set the characteristic of the systems to investigate (generic Tx, Rx and path between Tx/Rx or cellular general settings, positioning);
+Systems: This allows setting the characteristic of the systems to investigate (generic Tx, Rx and path between Tx/Rx or cellular general settings, positioning);

-Scenario: This sets the simulation scenario, i.e. you can select the systems to be used as victim or interferer(s) as well as the path between the victim and the interfer(s), the number of events and optional selection of debug mode;
+Scenario: This sets the simulation scenario, i.e. the selection of the systems to be used as victim or interferer(s) as well as the path between the victim and the interfer(s), the number of events and optional selection of debug mode;

-Event processing: The event processing plugin (EPP) environment allows you to process intermediary SEAMCAT results for each simulated event.
-Some EPPs are available built in to the tool, but you can also create your own EPP.
+Event processing: The event processing plugin (EPP) environment allows the processing of intermediary SEAMCAT results for each simulated event.
+Some EPPs are available built in to the tool, but it is also possible to create customized EPPs.